 If using this product to remove eye makeup, I strongly advise that you rinse thoroughly around the eyes as it can leave your sight cloudy for a while otherwise.
 It doesn’t irritate or sting your eyes, (at least I don’t have that reaction), but the blurred vision can be a little disconcerting.
 This is the only aspect of the product I would consider negative.

-There are quite a few balms on the market, however, this is definitely one of the more efficient and effective cleansers.
+There are quite a few balms on the market, however, this is definitely one of the more efficient, effective and economical cleansers.
 It is gentle and perfect as a first step in a double cleanse or as a makeup remover.

 |Excellent makeup remover||Only available online in Australia|

 |Cleans effectively without drying||Leaves cloudy vision when used to remove eye makeup|